Franz-Josef-Danner/tracking/README.md

 1. Open the Movie Clip Editor and switch to **Tracking** context.
 2. Press **N** to reveal the sidebar and choose the **Kaiserlich** tab.
 3. Adjust the properties and click **Start** to run the operator.
-4. The addon waits for proxy generation, disables proxies, then runs marker detection and cleanup automatically.
+4. Existing proxies are removed, the addon waits for proxy generation, disables proxies, then runs marker detection and cleanup automatically.

 ### Properties